-The first of its kind worldwide, the European Aviation Network combines high capacity satellite coverage with a complementary 4G LTE ground network to provide high-speed connectivity across all 28 European Union states.
+The first of its kind worldwide, the European Aviation Network combines high capacity satellite coverage with a complementary 4G LTE ground network to provide high-speed connectivity across 30 European nations.

 Designed specifically for high-traffic flight paths and busy airport hubs, the network delivers over 50Gbps capacity.
 This means passengers can enjoy a reliable high bandwidth broadband service in the air that matches their expectations on the ground.

 Transforming the passenger experience, driving operational efficiency and opening new revenue streams for airlines, the European Aviation Network gives Europe’s aviation industry an edge over the rest of the world.